casper-ecosystem/rustSDK/README.md

 }
 ```

 The Node app loads the SDK with `require()`.
-You can find more details about building the sdk for [Node with wasm-pack](https://rustwasm.github.io/docs/wasm-bindgen/reference/deployment.html#nodejs)
+You can find more details about building the SDK for [Node with wasm-pack](https://rustwasm.github.io/docs/wasm-bindgen/reference/deployment.html#nodejs).
 Note that this method requires a version of Node.js with WebAssembly support, which is currently Node 8 and above.

 > index.ts